 I wrote the following in what I would guess is the order of importance for people wanting to know me.
-I've expressed a few moral and political stances, but I don't require people to agree with me on everything I write.
+I've expressed a few moral and political stances, but I don't require people to agree with me about everything (in fact, it may be better for conversation if you don't)

 I'm introverted, reserved and often described as 'quiet'.
 I tend to prefer talking to people I know in small groups than being in large crowds of people I don't know.